 Section 4.02 Position Type

-Using the wrong position type will result in denial.
-The position must align with the job position and be clearly identified within the description.
-Only one (1) position type may be selected.
+Employers must select the appropriate position type.
+The position type must align with the job position and be clearly identified within the description.

 Section 4.03 Resume Receipt Email Address

-Employers using a Gmail, Yahoo, Hotmail, etc, email addresses will be denied.
+Employers must use an email address that is connected to their business.
+Job postings with Gmail, Yahoo, Hotmail, etc, email addresses will be denied.
 Email addresses must include the company name as well as the recruiter’s name.
 Exceptions allowed for human resource or recruiting team email addresses.

 Section 4.04 Description

-Employers who fail to list a job description or list very few details will be denied.
-We require all employers to list at least five (5) (up to 10) duties and responsibilities.
+Employers must list five (5) – ten (10) job duties, responsibilities or tasks.
+Job postings that fail to list a job description or list very few details will be denied.
 This information is important in providing candidates with enough information to decide whether or not to apply for the position.
-The more information provided, the better!

 Section 4.05 Location

-Employers listing an in-home, private residence, apartment, condo, etc. will be denied.
+Employers listing jobs that require students or alumni to work in private or personal residences, apartments, condos, etc. will not be approved.
 (Examples: caregiver, nanny, in-home tutor, and startup company positions that place students/alumni in residential homes).
-Students are required to work at the physical location of your organization.

 Employers failing to list an acceptable salary description will be denied.
 Acceptable options include: